 Evolving the company culture: a pragmatic approach

-Evolving the company culture is one of the main difficulties in successfully conducting strategic transformations.
-How about relying on the existing rather than venturing into a disruptive logic?
+Evolving the company culture is one of the main challenges to conducting successful strategic transformations.
+How about relying on the existing rather than venturing into a logic of disruption?

 Reinforce the company culture